CudaText-addons/cuda_auto_save/readme/readme.txt

 Plugin for CudaText.
-"Auto Save" automatically saves modified files.
+"Auto Save" automatically saves modified documents.
-When used under CudaText 1.153.1+, it handles also untitled documents.
+Now it saves also untitled documents (by option).

 Plugin options
 --------------